-The rule as made postpones the expiry of the RERT to 30 June 2016, rather than 30 June 2013 as proposed by the Panel.
+The more preferable rule postpones the expiry of the RERT to 30 June 2016, rather than 30 June 2013 as proposed by the Panel.

-The Commission has also determined to remove the requirement placed on the Panel to review the RERT a year prior to its expiry.
-The rule as made also provides for the removal of all RERT related provisions from the rules as at 1 July 2016.
+The Commission has also determined that the requirement placed on the Panel to review the RERT a year prior to its expiry should be removed from the NER.
+The more preferable rule also provides for the removal of all RERT related provisions from the rules as at 1 July 2016.

-Reasons for the Commission's final determination
+Reasons for the Commission's draft determination

-The Commission is satisfied that the rule as made meets the rule making test in that it will, or is likely to, contribute to the achievement of the National Electricity Objective (NEO).
-Moreover, the Commission is satisfied that the rule as made will, or is likely to, better contribute to the achievement of the NEO than the proposed rule.
+The Commission is satisfied that the draft rule meets the rule making test in that it will, or is likely to, contribute to the achievement of the National Electricity Objective

+(NEO).
+Moreover, the Commission is satisfied that the draft rule will, or is likely to, better contribute to the achievement of the NEO than the proposed rule.

-The Commission considers that the rule as made meets the NEO by promoting the efficient use of electricity services for the long term interests of consumers with respect to reliability and security of supply.
+The Commission considers that the draft rule meets the NEO by promoting the efficient use of electricity services for the long term interests of consumers with respect to reliability and security of supply.

-In its assessment of the proposed rule, and the rule as made, the Commission considered a number of factors including market uncertainty, potential market distortions created by the RERT, and market development and timing issues.
+In its assessment of the proposed rule, and the draft rule, the Commission considered a number of factors including market uncertainty, potential market distortions created by the RERT, and market development and timing issues.